SymfonyId/symfony-docs-id/reference/forms/twig_reference.rst

 .. versionadded:: 2.3
     The ``method`` and ``action`` variables were introduced in Symfony 2.3.

-.. versionadded:: 2.4
-    The ``submitted`` variable was introduced in Symfony 2.4.

 +------------------------+-------------------------------------------------------------------------------------+
 | Variable               | Usage                                                                               |
 +========================+=====================================================================================+